katatu/blog/_posts/2021-03-16-useful-sources.md

 -- to be found in Atom: Packages > Settings View > Install Packages -- fresh new installed I have "Compare Files" and I am hapy to use it, it works perfect, just as I expected - it compares files and shows the result ;)

-* Bootstrapemade team saves our time and created nice templates https://bootstrapmade.com
+* Bootstrapmade team saves our time and created nice, well-commented templates https://bootstrapmade.com

-* Encyklopedies and tutorials I am using at time
+* Sources, encyclopedias and tutorials I am using nowadays
   * W3Schools https://www.w3schools.com/ for bootstap especialy, html & css too sometimes
   * Jak psát web - html, css https://www.jakpsatweb.cz/
   * Codecademy  https://www.codecademy.com/ - still good, good introductions for different topics (few days ago I finished refreshing HTML course, good to resfresh HTML5 structure tags, and continue with PHP)